chihacknight/chihacknight.org/_posts/events/2019-10-01-ehi-aimiuwu.md

 categories:
   - events
 links:
-title: "Code Burnout, it’s time to take a break"
+title: "Code Burnout: it’s time to take a break"
-description: "Code Burnout is a space for talking out the issues that exist and creating a safe space for it.
-Our goal is to let those who are in these high pressured spaces to know that they are not alone and there is always time to take a breather.
-Let’s be there for one another."
+description: "Ehi Aimiuwu will share how she started Code Burnout, a space for those who operate in high pressured spaces to know that they are not alone and there is always time to take a breather."
 speakers:
  - "Ehi Aimiuwu, Founder of Code Burnout"
 image: /images/events/368-ehi-aimiuwu.jpg